 — "American Dissident Voices," July 26, 2008

-The final blow came in 2005, when longtime Gliebe ally and NA editor Kevin Strom, who had been instrumental in fending off attacks against his boss, circulated a petition widely viewed as a coup attempt.
-Gliebe promptly fired Strom, who responded by taking a large group of Alliance members and leaders to help him found his own new neo-Nazi group, National Vanguard.
+A particularly serious blow came in 2005, when longtime Gliebe ally and NA editor Kevin Strom, who had been instrumental in fending off attacks against his boss, circulated a petition widely viewed as a coup attempt against Gliebe.
+In response, Gliebe promptly fired Strom, who reacted by taking a large group of Alliance members and leaders out of the NA to help him found his own new neo-Nazi group, National Vanguard.
 (Strom, who edited the NA magazine National Vanguard and ripped off its name for his new group, also took that magazine and its website with him.)

 Ironically, Gliebe stepped down just two days after Strom's departure, handing the reins over to his staunchest supporter, Shaun Walker.
-Gliebe said his reason for departing was that he wanted to spend more time with his wife, a former stripper whose birth name was Erika Snyder.
+Gliebe said his reason for departing was that he wanted to spend more time with his then-wife, a former stripper whose birth name was Erika Snyder.
 In 2006, however, Walker was convicted on federal civil rights charges related to several bar assaults and sent to prison, necessitating the return of Gliebe as national NA leader.
-In the years since then, Erika Gliebe has moved to divorce her husband, and the National Alliance has been reduced to a tiny remnant of its former self.
+He would remain in that post for another eight years.

 The Alliance continued to dwindle in membership, income and movement prestige.
 Simultaneously, a group of former NA leaders — the National Alliance Reform & Restoration Group — were suing Gliebe and the NA in an attempt to wrest away control of the group.
 In October 2014, at a hearing in that case, Gliebe shocked the racist world by unexpectedly announcing that he had turned over the group to a well-known former NA activist, Will “White Will” Williams, in a secret meeting weeks earlier.